vsergeev/tinytaptunnel/README.md

 written in Go.

 Both plaintext and encrypted modes are supported.
-Encrypted mode uses RSA (OAEP padding) and 256-bit AES (CTR mode), and accepts PKCS#1 DER encoded .pem public and private key files.
+Encrypted mode uses RSA (OAEP padding) for key/IV encapsulation and 256-bit AES (CTR mode) for frame encryption.
+PKCS#1 DER encoded .pem public and private key files are accepted.
 Sample public and private keys for experimentation are included in the keys/ folder.

 Since tinytaptunnel operates at layer 2, it can be used for layer 2 bridging with standard ethernet bridge tools like brctl, or layer 3 routing / NAT with